 Vendor management systems (VMS), also known as contingent workforce management software, are a staffing tool for sourcing external labor.
 It is a SaaS online solution for managing your temporary or permanent workforce in expanding companies.
-With a VMS, your business can bring in outside talent to fulfill specialized roles.
+With a VMS, your business can bring in outside talent to fulfill specialized roles and configure workflow to fit your needs.

-While VMS has some overlaps with procurement and human resource software, as both are designed for improving your labor management practices, vendor systems are primarily for the management of contingent or contract workers.
-HR software solutions do not cover all the intricacies necessary to correctly source and hire external labor.
+While VMS has some overlaps with procurement, human capital management (HCM), and human resource software, as all are designed for improving your labor management practices, vendor systems are primarily for the management of contingent or contract workers.
+HR software solutions alone do not cover all the intricacies necessary to correctly source and hire external labor.

-Note: The term “vendor management” sometimes refers to supplier relationship management (SRM) solutions.
-If you are looking for a software to handle your vendor communications along a multi-echelon supply chain, please review our SRM software options.
+Note: The term “vendor management” sometimes used interchangeably to refer to supplier relationship management (SRM) solutions.
+If you are looking for a software to handle your supplier management and vendor communications along a multi-echelon supply chain, please review our SRM software options.

-There are several benefits to introducing a VMS to your business:
+There are several benefits to introducing a VMS to your business’s vendor relationships:

 One of the biggest hurdles companies face when sourcing external labor is knowing who is a good candidate.
-With a VMS, you can create highly specific job orders to ensure vendors and staffing agencies only send you qualified candidates.
+With a VMS procurement solution, you can create highly specific job orders to ensure vendors and staffing agencies only send you qualified candidates.

 Candidate tracking tools let you review and compare all applicants online.
 It’s easier than ever to figure out which applicant is best suited for your job order.
-You can improve your risk assessment for projects by hiring from a VMS-approved talent pool.
+Customizable questionnaires can save time by testing potential employee skills during the application process.
+This can improve your risk assessment for projects by ensuring you are hiring from a VMS-approved talent pool.

-Your company cannot operate without your external labor force.
+Your business cannot operate without your external labor force.
+Yet the time it takes to interview candidates and measure vendor performance can add up, costing your company time.
 Managing the hiring process yourself can make your workload overwhelming.
-VMS lets you fill positions faster by automating the process.
+VMS lets you fill positions faster by automating the process by providing vendor information within a centralized repository so you can find ideal candidates in a flash.

 Seasonal positions in particular need to be filled in a timely manner.
-As a web-based application, VMW lets applicants and agencies apply online.
-Review and respond to applications with ease without having to sort through piles of physical resumes.
+As a web-based solution, VMW lets applicants and agencies apply online.
+Review and respond to applicants with ease without having to sort through piles of physical resumes and cover letters.

 Even if your workers are in the same office, VMS provides risk management by keeping your business processes compliant when you work with contracted labor.

 Once you have your external labor, you need to know you’re getting the best value from your workforce.
-VMS applications measure and analyze the real-time performance of your freelance and contract workers.
+Vendor management solution applications measure and analyze the real-time performance of your freelance and contract workers.

 This aspect of VMS modules gives you greater security when hiring.
 You can rest easy when reviewing applicants by checking their past performance.
 You get due diligence without having to perform your own background checks on each candidate.
 And when temporary workers do well, you can keep their contact information to build up your talent pool.